WEST GARDINER ROD AND GUN CLUB

 Sergeant at Arms

 The Sergeant at Arms will preserve order at the meetings and the clubhouse and verify credentials.

-- Ensure that bathroom, kitchen and general cleaning materials are available
+Ensures that bathroom, kitchen and general cleaning materials are available.

-- The facilities manager will receive a stipend as described in the appropriate standard operating procedure.
+The facilities manager will receive a stipend as described in the appropriate standard operating procedure (SOP).

 Section 3: Election of Officers:

 At the first meeting in November, the President will appoint a three-member committee to present candidates for election the following month.

 At the Annual Meeting in December, Officers/Directors will be elected by a closed ballot.